kene/springmvc-mybatis-mysql/README.md

 # Spring MVC, Mybatis and MySQL

 This web application demonstrates the Integration of Spring MVC and Mybatis connecting to a MySQL database and demonstrates the database operations such as Create, Read, Update and Delete.
+It uses apache Tomcat as server.

 ## Requirements